STRIPERSPACE.COM LOGO

 When fishing for striped bass you often also encounter bluefish.
 Some fishermen like catching bluefish, while others think that bluefish interfere with their catching stripers.
 I like catching bluefish.
 They are good fighters, and contrary to what some say, they are good eating if you cook them fresh, especially the smaller ones.

-In New Jersey the bluefish show up in the spring around early May, and they stay all summer long and into October.
-Another good thing about bluefish is that you can often catch them during the day, even in the summer.
-However early early morning and at dusk are the best times to catch bluefish.
+In New Jersey, the bluefish show up in the spring around early May, and they stay all summer long and into October.
+Another good thing about bluefish is that you can often catch them during the day; even in the summer.
+However, early morning and at dusk are the best times to catch bluefish.

 I find that the best bait for bluefish is mackerel in the spring, mullet in the fall, and bunker whenever you can get it.
 Bluefish will eat most baitfish that stripers like.
-However, they don't often bother with clams; while stripers love clams.
+However, they don't often bother with clams, while stripers love clams.
+Follow this link to see suggestions on rigging mullet to catch bluefish: mullet rigging.

-You can catch stripers throwing metals almost anytime.
-Retrive them fast.
-In the spring white bucktails with a white curlly tail work great for catching bluefish in the inlets.
+You can catch bluefish throwing metal lures almost anytime.
+Retrive them fast, slow is for stripers.
+In the spring white bucktails with a white curly tail, or pork rind trailer work great for catching bluefish in the inlets.

 In the fall, during the striper migration, bluefish are often mixed in with blitzing stripers.
 When you cast out into the feeding frenzy, you might catch a bluefish or a striper.
-The bluefish shown on the right was caught on a Rebel Windcheater plug intended for a striped bass.
+The bluefish shown on the right was caught on a Bomber Wind Cheater lure intended for a striped bass.

 Bluefish are clumsy feeders, chopping chunks out of baitfish, usually out of the latter half.
 The scraps, including the heads that are leftover, sink to the bottom where striped bass may be waiting for them.
 This